thomasddn/ha-volvo-cars/README.md

 This integration provides access to your Volvo car, provided your model and region are supported by Volvo's public API.
 This is not a one-to-one replacement for the official Volvo app, as the app has access to more resources than those available through the public API.

 Supported regions include: Europe, the Middle East, and Africa.
 For a complete list of supported countries, check out [Volvo's API documentation](https://developer.volvocars.com/terms-and-conditions/apis-supported-locations/).
-However, users have reported it does work in the US and Brazil.
-So even if you're not in one of the listed countries, you might still get lucky!
+Even if you're not in one of the listed countries, you might still get lucky!
+You'll need to try it to find out.

 Now check out the features section for details on what you'll get!